jbcodeforce/flink-studies/docs/coding/flink-sql.md

     ```sql
     ```

-??? - question "How to generate data using [Flink Faker](https://github.com/knaufk/flink-faker)?"
+??? - question "How to generate data using [Flink Faker](https://github.com/knaufk/flink-faker)?
+(Flink OSS)"
     Create at table with records generated with `faker` connector using the [DataFaker expressions.](https://github.com/datafaker-net/datafaker).
-    Valid only on OSS Flink or on-premises.
+    Valid only on OSS Flink or Confluent platform for Flink.

     ```sql
     CREATE TABLE `bounded_pageviews` (